nais/doc/content/drafts/naiserator-accesspolicy.md

     name: "d"
 ```

-## Prerequisites:
+### Prerequisites:

-* Istio mTLS is enabled for the namespace used
+- Istio mTLS is enabled for the namespace used
-* Istio RBAC is enabled for the namespace used
+- Istio RBAC is enabled for the namespace used
-* Network policies is available
+- Network policies is available
-* Namespace needs to have label name:
+- Namespace needs to have label name: <namespace-name>
-* Default deny rule is applied to the cluster
+- Default deny rule is applied to the cluster
-* ServiceAccount is created and mounted for each deployment \(same name as the deployment\)
+- ServiceAccount is created and mounted for each deployment (same name as the deployment)
-* The `Service` object needs to have ports\[\].name set
+- The `Service` object needs to have ports[].name set
-* Kubernetes &gt;= v1.11
+- Kubernetes >= v1.11

 Note: has not been tested with this exact `NetworkPolicy`.
 With current latest version in GKE, we are limited to granting access to a specific application in the same namespace.
 If the application runs in a different namespace, we can only grant access to the entire namespace due to limitations in 1.10.
 This is fixed in 1.11.